diglin/ricardo/src/app/code/community/Diglin/Ricento/doc/FAQ.md

 ## Why do I have to authorise the API to get access to the extension?

 For security reasons, the API token is valid 2 weeks at the time of writting and will be prolongate until 2 months in future.
 It means you have to authorize and validate that you are the owner of the API.
-A message will be displayed in the Magento backend or an email sent when the API token is not anymore available valid.
+A message will be displayed in the Magento backend or an email sent when the API token is not anymore valid.